-- Preferential procurement target of 5% of the goods and services budget towards the vulnerable groups.

-- Employment Equity in line with the national targets appointment of 50% women at SMS, 2% people with disabilities, 75% blacks and ensuring that 5% of the establishment comprises of Youth employed on various Youth Development Programs.

-- Independent mainstreaming audit reviews monitoring and reporting on the progress compliance made by departments to the GRPBMEA Framework.
+- Allocation of 5% of the goods and services budget of the department towards the empowerement of vulnerable groups, - In relations to the appointment of staff, the department has put policies in place to set a target to ensure alignment to all nationally amended directives and legislation.
+In achieving the targets relating to vulnerable groups which relate to the appointment of 50% women at SMS, 2% people with disabilities, 75% blacks and ensuring that 5% of the establishment comprises of Youth employed on various Youth Development Programs - Furthermore, the department conducts independent mainstreaming audit reviews on the vulnerable groups across all Provincial Departments for compliance to the GRPBMEA Framework.

-- Youth development programmes; -

-- Thuthuka Education Upliftment Fund sponsorship programme.

-- SAICA Trainee programme.

-- Management Development Programme for newly qualified African CA.

-- Internal Audit Technician Learnership

-- External bursaries sponsoring

-- Internship Program

-- Computer Skills development programme